afs/afs.github.io/sparql-agg-group-empty.md

 ## Execution when grouping has no rows {#exec-no-rows}

+Executing when the grouping has no rows, we get:

     Group(exprlist, Ω) = { }

 because `μ in Ω` is empty.
 Then aggregation is on the empty dictionary: